Digital Marketing for Dummies: Where to Start?

 - URL: compact and related to the topic, preferably with the keyword.

-In general other aspects also influence your rankings: website speed, images on your article, the number of errors (such as 404s), among other factors.
+Other aspects also influence your rankings: website speed, images on your article, the number of errors (such as 404s), among other factors.

 Besides all content optimization, off-page SEO, or the SEO external to your website, has a strong influence on rankings.
 The quantity and quality of the backlinks linking to your URL are essential for telling Google your article is important and should be ranked first.